 Spring cleanup is important but some precautions should be taken before you run right out with your rake in hand as it relates to turfgrass.
 Please remember that the aim of your spring cleanup is a positive thing and that should be your focus.
 Make sure you are not doing more damage than good.
 Soil moisture should be your focus with cleanup activities.
 When the soil is moist you can cause more damage than good.
 Driving a tractor over wet soil is the sure way to compact soil and make the start up that much more difficult for your grass plants.
 Our suggestion is to wait until the grass is Dry and the soil has had a good opportunity to dry a bit before diving right in to your cleanup.
 Roots in the winter can die back due to several factors.
 If you rake or use power brooms too soon when grass wet you can easily pull plants directly out of the soil if the roots have shrunk.
 Deep frost this winter due to historic temperatures will prolong cleanup and can also “sheer” roots from their shoots.
 Grass plants will have to regenerate root systems prolonging spring recovery.

 In addition to the rough weather conditions, the snow pack is of another concern.
-Many lawns will be affected with snow mold.
+Many lawns will be affected with snow mold on the ceiling or walls, so is important to know how to get rid of mould on walls to help with these issues.
 This is a fungus that is actively growing right now as the snow pack melts back.
 It will be important for you to rake out these areas of your lawn to allow the surface of the soil to see sunlight.
 If these areas that are affected do not get taken care of you can bet you will experience thinning turf from the snow mold alone.
 It is very important to ensure that the immediate surface of the ground/grass dries before raking.

 One final note.
 Once your grass plants are tall enough to mow you should do so.
 How tall?
 2.5 – 3 inches is recommended turf height.
 The taller your mow, the deeper the roots will grow.
 That directly relates to healthier plants, better natural weed control.
 Not to mention your lawn will look fuller.
 BUT… Before you begin your mowing this spring, please ensure you sharpen your mower blades if you have not done so yet!
 The cleaner the cut the less chance of fungus invading your lawn during the rainy months.